 ½ t.
 Salt

 In an electric mixer fitted with a paddle attachment, cream butter and sugar until well blended.
 Add vanilla extract and salt.
 With the mixer on low, gradually add flour, scraping down the sides of the bowl.

 Turn dough out onto a clean work surface; it will be loose and crumbly.
 Knead dough together.
 Divide dough into 4 parts.
 Color 1 part green by drizzling a bit of the green color into the middle and knead until well blended.
 Add more color until you achieve the desired color.
 Repeat process with the red color with another 4th of the dough.
 Leave the 2 other parts white.

 Whisk together the egg and 1 tablespoon water.
 Cover work surface with plastic wrap.
 Place three strips of dough on plastic, alternating white and red for the first set, to create a checkerboard effect.
 Brush tops and in between the strips with the egg wash.
 Gently press strips together.
 Repeat, forming second and third layers, alternating colors to create a checkerboard effect.
-Wrap assembled log in plastic.
+(I added a fourth layer) Wrap assembled log in plastic.
 Repeat process with green for second log.
 Refrigerate 30 minutes, or freeze 15 minutes.

 If you have extra dough continue repeating the process until all dough is used.